MicrosoftDocs/power-automate-docs/articles/desktop-flows/dynamics365-scm-rpa.md

 ### Software

 You will need to:
-- install the Power Automate Desktop application.
-Power Automate Desktop will carry out the steps in Dynamics 365 as if a human were doing it in front of their computer.
+- install the Power Automate for desktop application.
+Power Automate will carry out the steps in Dynamics 365 as if a human were doing it in front of their computer.
 - Log out of the Dynamics 365 app you wish to automate
 - Get the appropriate security role for the automation to run